 Designing your blog can be fun.
 You get to express your unique personality and style!
 You get to brand your brand!
 That’s fine, have your fun.
 But in the beginning, stick to one of the many premade WordPress themes.

 You can tinker around with something forever and still be unsatisfied, but you’re wasting time.
 Just get something out the door and start to build an audience.
-And in the beginning, when your blog is costing you money, you want it to cost as little as possible.
+And in the beginning, when your blog is costing you

 Give Them What They Want